olcf/hands-on-with-odo/challenges/Python_Pytorch_Basics/README.md

 ### 5.1 <a name="leaderboard"></a>Leaderboard

 Below is a top 10 leaderboard of peoples' best CNNs that achieved >60% accuracy within an hour of walltime on Odo!
-(DM one of the organizers if you want to be considered)
+(DM one of the organizers if you want to be considered -- one submission per list!)

 Top Accuracy: